10 Ways to Overcome a Fear of Networking

 Don't worry about being clever or over-complicating things with an elevator pitch.
 It's more important to simply say "hello" and to establish some rapport than it is to go through your entire résumé.

-A few pre-prepared, open-ended questions to ask once you're past the introductions will put the spotlight on the other person, and help you to relax and listen as he or she talks.
+A few pre-prepared, open-ended questions to ask once you're past the introductions will put the spotlight on the other person, and help you to relax and listen as they talk.
 This ability to be a careful listener is the common trait that links all great networkers.

 The roles will reverse at some point, so consider what you'll need to share about yourself – such as what you're looking for or what help you need – and what your responses to likely questions will be when you're put on the spot.
 Practicing small talk and answering questions will help you to steer conversations with confidence.